 - Indiscriminate disposal of bio-medical waste like contaminated cotton swabs, plasters, dressings, blood bags, sanitary pads, and human or animal tissue scattered in the vicinity of the medical establishment not only directly pollutes the environment but also invites the proliferation of disease-spreading vectors like rodents, insects and stray animals.
 This may lead to the spread of communicable diseases like typhoid, cholera, hepatitis, plague, and rabies.

 - Sharp objects, such as used needles and glass vials are commonly discarded by health care establishments.
 Careless disposal of these medical sharps may increase the risk of exposure to blood-borne diseases like HIV and HBV viruses.
 Rag-picking and scavenging through waste bins is a common practice in India.
 The individuals who participate in these activities are most vulnerable to the risk of exposure to infected needles and blades.

 - Chemical and plastic wastes are equally a potential bio-hazard if not managed appropriately and consciously.
-Disposed medicine, cytotoxic drugs, insecticides, mercury from broken or disused medical instruments, residuary disinfectants and biochemical by products are extremely toxic to health and pollute air, water and soil if not identified and segregated from general waste at the source before being transported for treatment.
+Disposed medicine, cytotoxic drugs, insecticides, mercury from broken or disused medical instruments, residuary disinfectants, and biochemical by-products are extremely toxic to health and pollute the air, water, and soil if not identified and segregated from general waste at the source before being transported for treatment.

 - A substantial quantity of waste produced by medical or pharmaceutical establishments is disposable plastics and polymers.
 Disposables are often repackaged and resold without proper disinfection to unsuspecting buyers.